Lissandre15/artefact-project/README.md

 1. Data Exploration: Explore car data and visualize relationships using data-exploration.ipynb.
 2. Price Prediction: Train an XGBoost regression model with XGBoost-training.ipynb.
-3. Image Analysis: Train a CNN (VGG16) for condition assessment using VGG-training.ipynb.
+3. Image Analysis: Train a CNN (VGG16) for condition assessment with VGG-training.ipynb.
-4. Damage Detection: Detect damages with YOLO in YOLO-training.ipynb.
+4. Damage Detection: Detect damages with YOLO with YOLO-training.ipynb.